 In one study published in the Journal of International Medical Research, 90% of Norwegian influenza patients who took the elderberry extract were free of the flu virus within three days, compared to six days for the control group who took placebos.
 Another study published in the Journal of Alternative and Complementary Medicine found similar results .
 Both focused on the standardized extract of the black elderberry, Sambucus nigra.

 When should I take Elderberry Cold & Flu Syrup?

 Whenever anyone around you is getting sick or you start to feel even the slightest tickle in your throat, reach for your Elderberry syrup!
 If you take it when everyone else around you is getting sick, chances are, it will be much easier for your body to fight off getting sick.
 Elderberry syrup has been known to fight off Both type A and B flu viruses as well as all types of swine and avian flu.

 - 1/2 cup dried elderberries (or you can get elderberries on Amazon if MRH is sold out!)

 - 1 cinnamon stick (or 1 Tbsp. cinnamon chips)

 - 6 whole cloves

-- 2 Tbsp. fresh grated ginger (or 2 tsp. dried ginger)
+- 2 Tbsp. fresh grated ginger (or 2 tsp. dried ginger root)

 - 1 Tbsp.
-Echinacea (0ptional – adds extra immune boosting properties!)
+Echinacea root (0ptional – adds extra immune boosting properties!)